mvt-project/mvt/README.md

 ## Installation

 First you need to install dependencies, on Linux `sudo apt install python3 python3-pip libusb-1.0-0` or on MacOS `brew install python3 libusb`.
-For Arch Linux, `sudo pacman -S python-pip libusb`.

-Then you can install mvt from pypi with `pip install mvt` (use `--user` in case of Arch Linux to avoid conflicts with pacman packages), or directly from sources:
+Then you can install mvt from pypi with `pip --user install mvt`, or directly from sources:

 ```bash
 git clone https://github.com/mvt-project/mvt.git